Baseball player dies after dugout collapse in Pennsylvania

 HARRISBURG, Pa.
 (WHTM) – A 19-year-old baseball player in Pennsylvania has died after a makeshift dugout structure collapsed on him, according to the president of Central Penn College.

-The Cumberland County Coroner’s office confirmed the player’s identity as Angel Mercado, who was a student at the college, saying he died at Holy Spirit Hospital from an accidental traumatic head injury.
+The Cumberland County Coroner’s office confirmed the player’s identity as Angel Mercado, who attended the college, saying he died at Holy Spirit Hospital from an accidental traumatic head injury.

-According to City of Harrisburg Communications Director Matt Maisel, Mercado was part of the Harrisburg International League baseball league, which consists of older students from multiple area schools who had permission to play on the rented field where the accident happened.
+According to City of Harrisburg Communications Director Matt Maisel, Mercado was part of the Harrisburg International League, which consists of older students from multiple area schools who had permission to play on the rented field where the accident happened.

 Around 3 p.m. on Monday, the structure collapsed on Mercado while they were attempting to take it down, leaving him unable to breathe.
 Diaz said he performed CPR on Mercado and that he had woken up before he was taken to the hospital.